rt2zz/redux-persist-transform-immutable/README.md

 ## Redux Persist Immutable
-Add immutable support to redux-persist
+Add immutable support to redux-persist.

+**Note:** redux-persist-immutable works with nested immutable data at the reducer level.
+It does **not** if the entire state atom is one immutable map.

 ### Usage
 ```js